 This helped me a lot!
 Also, I've followed the blog Attic24 and seen how the writer, Lucy, uses color in her projects.
 I am still a novice comparatively, but I did find that, in addition to what Laura teaches in her class, you can use colors that are a darker shade of one of the others in your palette, and have them look harmonious.

 So, when you go to pick our your colors, find 5 or so that are all of a similar "weight" (degree of light to dark), and then you can choose one more color that is a darker shade of one of the first 5.
 I chose 5 of the lightest colors of Valley Yarns, Valley Superwash dk, and then the last color is similar to the light blue, but a darker version of it.
 You can start with 5 colors in the mid range, or 5 in the dark range, and then choose one that is lighter or darker, but a similar color to one of these.

 I arranged my colors from lightest at the bottom, to darkest at the top, If you find it difficult to tell whether one is darker or lighter than the others, line them all up next to each other, take a photo (your smart phone will work brilliantly for this), and then change the photo to a black and white picture.
 It will be more obvious this way because you take out the complication of color.

 This pattern is really quite easy.
 The dress begins at the bottom with a few rounds of ribbing, and then continues up to the armpits with no shaping.
 It doesn't get much easier folks.
 There is a little more work to make the raglan seams in the yoke, but this is not really very difficult either.
 You can do this!

 This pattern is written in sizes 2, 4, 6, 8, and 10!
 It costs $5.00 and you can get it on Ravelry and Craftsy.
-If you'd like to visit, hop on over to my Facebook page to share your FO photos or say hi!
+Want to hang out more?
+Visit my Facebook page or sign up for my monthly newsletter!